wajdialjedaani/Optimal-Accessibility/README.md

 All test files will be named in the following format.
 The name of the file you are writing the unit tests for followed by the `.test.py` extension.
 This extension lets the GitHub action know it's a testing file.
-For example, if you are testing functions inside the `colorAnaysis.py` file, the unit test file would be `colorAnaysis.test.py`.
+For example, if you are testing functions inside the `colorAnaysis.py` file, the unit test file would be `colorAnaysis_test.py`.
 Make sure to import `unittest` at the top of each test file.

 #### Unit tests
 All unit test methods will start with the `test_` prefix.
 Therefore, a proper unit test method name for a unit test to test the text recognition abilities would be `test_textRecognition(self)`.
-The test class should be a child class of the `unittest.
-TestCase` class.
+The test class should be a child class of the `unittest.TestCase` class.
 A contributor should create one test class per new test file.
 The class name should start with `Test` followed by the name of the category of functions it's testing.
 At the end of the file, make sure to call `unittest.main()` to automatically run all the unit tests once that file is called run.
 For an example of a good test file